emekalites/orgs-election/readme.txt

 * Set an enddate for the voting and the allowed number of votes per candidate.
 * Original Language: English
-* Translation incl : French and Italian
+* Translation incl : French and Italian [not tested]

 For usage information, see   Settings > Board Election